-This absolute beast of a lens is the update to Tamron’s existing 150-600mm lens, which should satisfy any type of sports or wildlife photographer who has lens envy.
+This absolute beast of a lens is the update to Tamron’s existing 150-600mm lens, which should satisfy any type of sports or wildlife photographer who has telephoto lens envy.
 The latest version should definitely stand out in a crowd, even if its only due to its sheer size.
-But the main criteria here is if the lens can perform across its full focal length and deliver the image quality needed.
+But the main criteria here is if the Tamron SP 150-600mm f/5-6.3 Di VC USD G2 can perform across its full focal length and deliver the image quality needed.

-The lens itself has a very substantial focus ring, beneath which are three switches for the VC (Vibration Compensation) modes, VC on and off and the auto or manual focus.
+The Tamron SP 150-600mm f/5-6.3 Di VC USD G2 has a very substantial focus ring, beneath which are three switches for the VC (Vibration Compensation) modes, VC on and off and the auto or manual focus.
 There’s also a distance scale and the flex zoom lock switch.
-Everything here up to now is built rock solid with all the features you would need easily accessible on the lens.
-There’s also the optional TAP-in Console which provides a USB connection to update the len’s firmware and for microadjustments.
+Everything up to now is built rock solid with all the features you would need easily accessible on the lens.
+There’s also the optional TAP-in Console which provides a USB connection to update the lens’ firmware and for micro-adjustments.

 As you can see, this is a heavyweight lens with all the facilities you could need or want from some long range glass.

 The sharpness of the new lens is definitely above the old version.
 Center sharpness is pretty good at the extremes of focal length, with halfway at 300mm being the best.
-F/8 is definitely the sharpness sweet spot, showing little sign of color fringing and ghosting.
+The sharpness sweet spot is definitely f/8, showing little sign of color fringing and ghosting.
 Bokeh is just reasonable, but you wouldn’t expect top level background blur from such a long lens.
 Vignetting is the same as the previous version, basically on the same level as you get from a long-range Canon on Nikon equivalent.

 Speed of focusing is paramount with such a long focal length.
-The Tamron SP 150-600mm has a reasonably fast motor which does the job.
-It may not be as efficient as the Canon or Nikon equivalents, but those lenses cost almost 5 times more.
+The Tamron SP 150-600mm f/5-6.3 Di VC USD G2 has a reasonably fast motor which does the job.
+It may not be as efficient as the Canon or Nikon equivalents, but those lenses cost almost five times more.
 The focus limiter has been improved with a 10m to infinity option which definitely improves things.
-At 600mm the sharpest images come in at f/11.
+At 600mm, the sharpest images come in at f/11.

-The antivibration system has three modes, being standard, panning and no-preview modes.
+The anti-vibration system has three modes: standard, panning, and no-preview modes.
 The third mode basically gives an extra level of stabilization, but with no viewfinder preview.
-It will probably be modes 1 and 3 which you use the most.
+It will probably be modes one and three which you use the most.

-When it comes to image quality, colors come out very good with reasonable contrast, being some of the best around 300mm.
-Both ends of the focal range are still very good, but can’t really match the top end lenses from Canon or Nikon at these focal lengths.
-However, the Tamron does produce good quality images, especially when you have it’s price always in the back of your mind.
+When it comes to image quality, colors come out very good with reasonable contrast, with some of the best around 300mm.
+Both ends of the focal range are still very good, but can’t really match the top-end lenses from Canon or Nikon at these focal lengths.
+However, the Tamron SP 150-600mm f/5-6.3 Di VC USD G2 does produce good quality images, especially when you have its price always in the back of your mind.

 How Does It Compare?